- Breadalbane Academy, Breadalbane Community Campus, Crieff Road, Aberfeldy, PH15 2FJ

 Breadalbane Academy, Aberfeldy

-An opportunity has arisen for an enthusiastic and driven member of staff to join our Modern Languages department as a Gaelic teacher.
+An opportunity has arisen for an enthusiastic and driven member of staff to lead our Home Economics department and the school's health and wellbeing strategy.

 About the School